 You know you need to custom print your boxes.
 That much is a given.
 But what type of printing should you use?
 How do you know if it’s the right option?
-How does litho printing differ from flexo and digital box printing anyway?
+How does lithographic box printing differ from flexographic or digital, anyway?
+Does it even matter?

-- What Is Digital Printing?
+- What Is Digital Box Printing?

 What Are My Printing Options?